Table of contents

 Cost: $18-$28/night, additional $5 per night for out-of-state (check here)

 Best for: Waterfall Chasing

 Explore this park’s 1,100 acres, originally purchased by Robert H. Treman in 1915.
 After he purchased the park formerly known as Enfield Glen, he planted more than 1,000 trees to revamp this natural site.
 The effort was successful, and today, Robert H. Treman State Park serves as one of New York’s most gorgeous state parks.
 With the convenience of more than 70 campsites, you’re more likely to snag a serene getaway, although sites do fill up during peak season.
 Make sure to visit one of the park’s 12 waterfalls, the most elegant of which is Lucifer Falls, flowing at a height of 115 feet.

 Camping offers us an escape from life’s everyday worries.
 New York State has a plethora of trails, rivers, forests, lakes, and waterfalls to wander through, whether solo or with friends.
 If you’re venturing by yourself, always be sure to tell others where you’re going and when you’ll return.

 Check off all items on this First Aid Kit Checklist to ensure your safety.
 Pack an adequate amount of food, and safely store your food away from wildlife.

 Read The Complete Camping Food Guide: Prep, Storage, and More for tips on food preparation while going camping.
-Also, browse our top-quality outdoor clothing (especially quick-dry shorts, as you’re going for the lakes and waterfalls!) to ensure maximum comfort on your camping trip.
+Also, browse our top-quality outdoor clothing (especially quick-dry shorts such as Shift Amphibia, as you’re going for the lakes and waterfalls!) to ensure maximum comfort on your camping trip.

 Featured image: Watkins Glen by Jim Griffin.